bilal-chughtai/site/src/bookshelf.md

-- A log of all the books I've read since ~2021 in reverse chronological order.
+- A log of all the books and other long form content I've read since ~2021 in reverse chronological order.
 - *Italics* indicate I only skimmed/partially read.
+- Suggestions always welcome.
 - Last updated: December 29th 2025.
-- Suggestions always welcome.
 ## Currently Reading

 - [Good Strategy, Bad Strategy: The Difference and Why it Matters](https://www.lesswrong.com/posts/4rSWMjW6MDWt28Qtc/review-good-strategy-bad-strategy) (Richard Rumelt, 2011)